DependableSoftware2-0/SemanticTemporalFusion/docs/10SummaryExperiments.md

 # Experiments Summary
+TODO : check with robocup - Does old prediction have less confidence than new prediction

 * Friday Aug 19
     - Train robocup with mobilnet. fusion with cross entropy loss 10 epochs - 483385
     - Results